techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 ## Proguard:

 If your app is using Proguard, no need to worry!
-We have tested our app with release and Proguard activated and it works.
-The file is not scrabled and the StackTrace is accurate to the error we caused.
-We have been testing with a crash we have been triggering ourselves and the Stacktrace matches the one of a non-scrambled text file(in terms of the error and location of the error.
-Times are not the same.
-StackTrace may change from error to error but the error pinpointing is the same.)

-Methods and classes that aren't defined othervise in the proguard config files will however be scrambled(com.package.subpackage.A.a(SourceFile:123)).
-This can be deobfuscated using the traceback filter.
+We have been testing it with proguard and all though it may be scrambled in this format: `com.package.subpackage.A.a(SourceFile:123)`.
+This can be deobfuscated using the traceback filter given when you build the release for the app.
+For details on keeping file names and line numbers, or getting the deobfuscation filter, see [this StackOverflow post](http://stackoverflow.com/questions/3913338/how-to-debug-with-obfuscated-with-proguard-applications-on-android)

 So you can both have ACRA and Proguard with this backend!